National Trails are long distance paths which are the gold standard for public access to the countryside.

 The 13 National Trails in England offer over 2000 miles of walking (and in some cases cycling, horse-riding and carriage driving) across our most stunning landscapes.

-Wales also has two National Trails, one of which – Offa Dyke’s Path – it shares with England.
+Wales also has three National Trails, one of which – Offa Dyke’s Path – it shares with England.

 National Trails are enjoyed by an estimated 12million people each year.